perrozzi/gen_ana/README.md

 ### small Analyzer

-to analyze files in STDHEP and ExROOT format
+to analyze files in STDHEP, HEPEVT, HepMC and EDM format